yashtanwar17/AI-OSINT-Web/README.md

 ## 🛠️ Configuration & Customization

 - Modify `main.py` to change the scanning sequence or inputs.
+- Run `flaskweb.py`
+- then run `main.py` and wait, try refreshing flask web for report.
 - Update or replace `sdtakeover.py` and other modules with your own keys/configs — **your API keys will not work with mine**.
 - Want better accuracy or features?
 Integrate paid services like:
   - Shodan (host detection, ports, vulnerabilities)